walker-di/vibe-coding/004-auto-video-editor/README.md

 *   `/projects/new`: (Could be a modal/action on `/projects`) Handles the creation of a new project.
 *   `/projects/:projectId`: Displays the main editor interface for a specific project (Project View).
 *   `/api/projects` (GET, POST): API endpoint for CRUD operations on projects.
-*   `/api/projects/:projectId/media` (GET, POST): API endpoint for uploading and managing media files within a project.
+*   `/api/projects/:projectId/media` (GET, POST, DELETE): API endpoint for uploading and managing media files within a project.
-*   `/api/projects/:projectId/timeline` (GET, PUT/POST): API endpoint for saving/loading the timeline state for a project.
+*   `/api/projects/:projectId/timeline` (GET, PUT): API endpoint for saving/loading the timeline state for a project.
+*   `/api/projects/:projectId/export` (POST): API endpoint for triggering video export using FFmpeg.

 ## 4. Schema (Conceptual Data Structures)